CPRIT Graduate Scholars Program Alumni

 Dr. Sahnoune earned her Bachelor’s degree in Biochemistry and Master’s degree in Neuroscience from the University of Houston.
 Her Master’s thesis was completed in collaboration with the Baylor College of Medicine, where she researched the impacts of radiation therapy on the developing brain.
 Her research experience has also incorporated the use of imaging techniques in the characterization of therapeutic response in several tumor types.
 In her time at GSBS, Iman served in multiple leadership and outreach roles throughout the GSBS and the Neuroscience Program.

-Dr. Sahnoune is currently a Clinical Scientist II at Abbvie.
+Dr. Sahnoune is currently an Associate Scientific Director at Abbvie.

 Sanjana Srinivasan, Ph.D., MPH